Intensive Therapy

 Perhaps you’re a client of mine looking to deepen your work and make progress more quickly, maybe you’re already working with a trusted provider and you just need an extra boost of trauma work; maybe you’re just dipping your toe into healing and you’d like to get a head start on reducing your symptoms.
 Whatever your goals may be, I’d love to talk with you about intensive therapy.

-Intensive therapy is just what it sounds like—it’s multiple hours at a time of deep work—it can be intense!
+Intensive therapy is multiple hours at a time of deep work—it can be intense!
 It can also be incredibly rewarding and healing.
 Intensive work is some of my favorite work because we can get so much done in a short period of time and you can reap the benefits of the work much more quickly.

-While I offer many embodied trauma healing modalities like Trauma Center Trauma Sensitive Yoga, EMDR and parts work, and I find them all to be healing, I defer to you to decide what combination of modalities you’d like to focus on.
-I will provide info about all of them upfront and you can make your choice.
-Also if we’ve already started intensive therapy together and we’re doing something you decide in that moment you’re not interested in continuing, you can always veto at any point.
+While I offer many embodied trauma healing modalities like Trauma Sensitive Yoga, EMDR and parts work, and I find them all to be healing, I defer to you to decide what combination of modalities you’d like to use.
+Also if we’ve already started work together and we’re doing something you decide in that moment you’re not interested in continuing, we can always pivot at any point.

-Each day can look like a mix of all the healing modalities I value so much—whichever modalities we use are entirely up to you.
+A day of intensive therapy can incorporate a mix of all the healing modalities I value so much—whichever modalities we use are entirely up to you.
 An intensive day can range from 2-4 hours in length.

-A typical first day of intensive treatment might look as follows:
+A typical day of intensive treatment might look as follows:

 10:00am-10:45am—History taking and identifying goals for our work together